Freedom Brownies Recipe

-A fan on facebook forwarded a recipe to me thinking I might enjoy a new type of brownie.
+A reader on Facebook forwarded a recipe to me thinking I might enjoy a new type of brownie.
 A brownie made with coconut flour!

 But my, oh my….what a great treat!
 Something I absolutely needed for my sanity today…

-But it’s also only fair to say that even though these are called “Freedom Brownies”, that doesn’t mean they are free of calories or fat.
+But it’s also only fair to say that even though these are called “Freedom Brownies”, that doesn’t mean they are free of calories.
 These are definitely a once-in-a-while treat.

-- 2 teaspoons pure vanilla extract, no sugar added
+- 2 tsp. pure vanilla extract, non sugar added

 - In a medium mixing bowl, whisk together the coconut flour and cocoa powder.

 - Whisk in the coconut oil, eggs, maple syrup and vanilla extract.
 Blend well.